SahadevDahit/E-commerce-Micro-service-Architecture/README.md

 Further feature remaining and will be in next commit

 1. Payment integration
-2. Deployment(CI/CD pipeline with docker and kuberneetes in cloud compputing)
+2. Deployment(CI/CD pipeline with docker and kuberneetes in cloud computing)